severygb/portfolio-severyn-gabe/reports/D1-report.md

 categories brings stereotypes to the forefront: the ‘have-it-alls’ (affluent and smart), or the underpriveleged (lower test scores and low-income families).
 Stereotypes at their core are based in truth, and some will see that reinforced in this graphic.
-The demographic ategories are ordered by median salary, and as most would expect, colleges with a high median ACT score produce graduates that tend to be high earners.
+The demographic categories are ordered by median salary, and as most would expect, colleges with a high median ACT score produce graduates that tend to be high earners.
 However, looking deeper this graphic tells a different story.
 Earnings between each demographic category overlap greatly.
 In fact, there is only an $8,200 difference between the highest and lowest median earnings.
 The demographics that attend a college are not a significant factor in determining earnings after college.

 <img src="../figures/D1-college.png" width="80%" />